SriKrushiArganicFarming/srikrushiarganicfarming.github.io/README.md

-# Sri Krushi Organic Farming Varmi Compost Website
+# Sri Krushi Arganic Farming Varmi Compost Website

-Welcome to the official website repository for **Sri Krushi Organic Farming Varmi Compost**.
+Welcome to the official website repository for **Sri Krushi Arganic Farming Varmi Compost**.

 We promote sustainable organic farming techniques and Varmi Composting to help cultivate healthier soils and crops.
 Our goal is to educate and empower farmers and gardeners to adopt eco-friendly practices.